-- Programs in Kenya worked with partners like the Ministry of Education and school management committees to improve school learning environments for children by providing equipment for schools, as well as contributing to the construction of classrooms.
-These included early childhood development centers and a school for children with special needs.
+- We worked with the Ministry of Education and school management committees to improve schools by constructing new classrooms and providing needed equipment.
+Our efforts included preschools and a school for children with special needs.

-- In order to improve the acces to education, programs in Kenya raised community awareness about the importance of education and worked with partners to provide materials and school fee subsidies to help children, including those with disabilities, attend school.
+- We raised community awareness about the importance of education and worked with partners to provide materials and school fees to help vulnerable children, including those with disabilities, attend school.